-Talking about the Masai people… their legends say that the tanzanite is first discovered by Masai Cattlemen after a fire.
-The stones were in that fire and turned the red to brown zoisite into the magnificent deep blue to purple gemstone.
+Talking about the Masai people… their legends say that the tanzanite was first discovered by Masai Cattlemen after a fire.
+The stones were in that fire and turned the red-to-brown zoisite into the magnificent deep blue-to-purple gemstone.

 Tiffany’s made it popular and called this blue zoisite ‘tanzanite’.
 They got the main distributorship of this gemstone and saw the possibilities for this gem that was more expensive than the blue sapphire.

 First, they called it the ‘blue zoisite’, but that name sounded too much like ‘suicide’.
 So they renamed it ‘tanzanite’ after the original finding place in Tanzania.
 In 1968 Tiffany started a campaign to promote this ‘new’ gemstone.